Michaelgwei86/kubernetes/Kubernetes/README.md

 RESOURCE REQUIREMENTS:
 =======================
-- every pod requires a set of resources to run. when a podd is placed on a node, it consumes the resources on that node. the scheduler determines the node a pod will be scheduled on based on resource availability. if nodes have insufficient resources, the scheduler keeps the pod in a pending state.
+- every pod requires a set of resources to run. when a pod is placed on a node, it consumes the resources on that node. the scheduler determines the node a pod will be scheduled on based on resource availability. if nodes have insufficient resources, the scheduler keeps the pod in a pending state.
 - You can specify the resource requested by  a pod to run.